-Round Two Wines is a fairly new label in the Napa Valley, but from a vintner who is certainly not new to Napa.
+Round Two Wines is a newish label in Napa Valley, but from a vintner who is certainly not new to Napa.
 Winemaker and owner Dennis Johns is as local as it gets in the Napa Valley.
 He and his wife Adele both grew up in St. Helena and went to St. Helena High School.
 Dennis spent his entire career making wine in the Napa Valley.
 Not being formally educated in wine making at a university, Dennis has blazed his own path and wine making philosophy over the decades – some of his techniques are fairly unique.

 Leaving Sterling Dennis moved nearby to St. Clement where he apprenticed under Chuck Ortman (winemaker at St. Clement Winery).
-Chuck was also not formally educated in wine making but his apprenticeship was with one of Napa’s wine making legends, Joe Heitz of Heitz Cellars.
+Chuck was also not formally educated in wine making but his apprenticeship was with one of Napa’s wine making legends, Joe Heitz of Heitz Cellar.
 Dennis was quick to learn and Chuck assigned him primary wine making duties within one year.

 Ultimately Dennis founded white Cottage Winery on Howell Mountain – prior to purchasing land he had told his his real estate agent to notify him of small properties – perhaps fixer uppers.
 She invited him to see a property but left out an important statistic: the property was 62 acres.
 Despite the larger size, Dennis and Adele purchased the property in 1989; it used to be part of a 5,000 acre ranch.
 Ultimately Dennis oversaw development of this to 28 acres of vines before selling.
 After selling white Cottage Ranch he purchased the nearby Red Lake Vineyard, (made two vintages) and then sold that vineyard.